Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking

 \subsection{Experimental Setup}

 We consider a CFEL system with 64 devices and 8 edge servers.
-Each edge server is connected with 8 devices, and edge servers are interconnected in edge backhaul with a ring topology.
+Each edge server is connected with 8 devices, and edge servers are interconnected over edge backhaul with a ring topology.
 In the experiments, we consider the image classification task on two common FL datasets: FEMNIST \cite{caldas2019leaf} and CIFAR-10 \cite{krizhevsky2009learning}.
 The FEMNIST dataset is the federated splitting version of EMNIST dataset which includes 3,550 users.
 We randomly sample 64 users to simulate the non-IID data distribution for experimentation.
 Each user's local data is divided into $90\%$ and $10\%$ for training and testing, respectively.
 The common testing dataset is composed of the testing data from all devices.
-The model trained on FEMNIST is a CNN \cite{li2019abnormal} with two $3 \times 3$ convolutional layers (each with 32 channels and ReLu activation followed with $2 \times 2$ max pooling), a full connected layer with 1024 units and ReLu activation, and a final softmax output layer (893,342 total parameters).
+The model trained on FEMNIST is a CNN with two $3 \times 3$ convolutional layers (each with 32 channels and ReLu activation followed with $2 \times 2$ max pooling), a full connected layer with 1024 units and ReLu activation, and a final softmax output layer (6,603,710 total parameters) \cite{li2019abnormal}.
 The CIFAR-10 dataset contains 50,000 training images and 10,000 testing images.
 To simulate the non-IID data distribution, by default, the 50,000 training images are partitioned across devices following the Dirichlet distribution \cite{hsu2019measuring} with concentration parameter 0.5.
 We train a modified VGG-11 (9,750,922 total parameters) on CIFAR-10.
 The original 10,000 testing images are used as the common testing dataset.